Retail Marketing

 Source: @faikat

 It’s safe to say that plenty of people haven’t tasted plant-based cheese, right?
-Creators provide social proof and confidence to folks on the fence about trying something new.
-Also, keep in mind that consumers overwhelmingly trust recommendations and positive reviews.
+Creators provide that much-needed social proof and confidence to folks on the fence about trying something new.

 3. Crumbl Cookies